The Non-Football Lover's Guide to Surviving the Super Bowl

 4. Learn Everything About One Player

-Depending on where you live, this works really well.
-Pick one guy from the NFL and/or college team in your town and really invest.
-You should know everything from his yardage stats to his favorite color.
+This works really well.
+Pick one guy from one of the teams and really invest.
+You should know everything from his yardage stats to his favorite band.
 His high school girlfriend to his pre-game meal.
 Where does he live?
 What music does he listen to?
 What’s his biggest flaw as a player?
-Then, when people start going nuts about the local game, you start dropping truth bombs.
-Someone mentions the team record, and you start slinging childhood factoids about the back-up quarterback.
+Then, when people start going nuts, you start dropping knowledge bombs.
+Whenever he makes some play—however inconsequential— you start slinging childhood factoids.
 “Oh, it makes sense that he’d be into quarterback sneaks, given his childhood love for Inspector Gadget.
-Weird.
-Probably explains why he threw for 228 yards last season.”
-This is also extra entertaining if you refer to this player regardless of the team anyone is talking about.
+Probably explains why he threw for 228 yards during the playoffs.”
+This is also extra entertaining if you refer to this player even when he's not on the field.

 5. Get Crazy Into Another Sport

 This drives football fans nuts and works particularly well if the sport is sort of obscure but still believably interesting, like gymnastics.
-When someone turns on the game in your living room, pull up a gymnastics meet on YouTube and put your headphones in.
-During half time when everyone’s re-hashing whatever they’ve been watching for the past two hours, you can mutter to yourself: “Wow, a quad front with a twist.
+As everyone else settles in for kick-off, you pull up a gymnastics meet on YouTube and put your headphones in.
+During half time when everyone’s pretending to be interested in Bruno Mars, you can mutter to yourself: “Wow, a quad front with a twist.
 Very bold move this early in the routine.”